ColoredCarrot/mctest/README.md

 **Highlights:**

+- Full IDE integration: Since MCTest acts as a Jupiter test engine, IDEs like IntelliJ automatically integrate with MCTest just like any other test engine (like JUnit).
 - Physical test players: Declaring a `TestPlayer` parameter will join a physical Minecraft client to the server and give you access to the Bukkit `Player` as well as a fully capable client.